-Indian Prawn fry recipe, super easy to make with minimal ingredients.
-Before moving on to the recipe, Do you know, that the Prawns can swim backward?
-I could see your raising eyebrows.
+The Indian Prawn fry recipe is super easy to make with minimal ingredients.
+Before moving on to the recipe, Do you know that the Prawns can swim backward?
+I could see your raised eyebrows.

 It is true, as it does not have fins like other fishes.
-Coming to this Indian style prawn fry recipe, it is easy and can be made in a jiffy.
-It is hot and dry, best to be served as a side dish for rice or as an appetizer.
+Coming to this Indian-style prawn fry recipe is easy and can be made in an instant.
+It is hot and dry and best served as a side dish for rice or as an appetizer.

-While cleaning watch out their sharp heads and the tails.
-Always devein them, as it does not taste good, and also it may hurt your stomach.
+While cleaning, watch out for their sharp heads and tails.
+Always devein them, as it does not taste good and may hurt your stomach.

-It is a hectic task, to peal, clean and deveins prawns.
-My family strongly believes that the small verity of prawns tastes good for the recipes.
-But the burden of cleaning absolutely falls on our shoulders.
+It is a hectic task to peal, clean, and devein prawns.
+My family strongly believes that the small variety of prawns tastes suitable for the recipes.
+But the burden of cleaning falls on our shoulders.

-Do you wonder why I am exaggerating this cleaning task? yeah, Its a true statement of mine, deveining the smaller verities definitely a tougher job.
+Do you wonder why I am exaggerating this cleaning task?
+It's an accurate statement; deveining the smaller verities is more challenging.

-The tougher jobs undoubtedly yield better results.
-All the pain of cleaning and deveining gets vanishes when we get appreciations.
+The more challenging jobs undoubtedly yield better results.
+All the pain of cleaning and deveining vanishes when we get appreciation.
 I love to have this stir fry along with my Radish Sambar rice.

-Prawns get cooked easily, so saute them in medium flame.
-Very high flame cooking, makes the outer skin to be very tougher.
+Prawns get cooked quickly, so saute them on medium flame.
+Very high-flame cooking makes the outer skin to be very tougher.

 If you cannot bear the heat of the red chili powder, substitute half of the amount with coriander powder.

-Here in the United States, I usually make this spicy Indian prawn fry recipe with deveined, tail off, raw gulf shrimps.
+Here in the United States, I usually make this spicy Indian prawn fry recipe with deveined, tail-off, raw gulf shrimp.
 I feel it tastes similar to the Indian prawns.

 You may also substitute the prawn with shrimp.